 The TEC driver uses a switching regulator module to generate a 5 V supply, while the laser driver board has an 8 V linear regulator.

 Incidentally, the key issue with variable temperature lasers is mostly that the modulation sensitivity decreases with temperature.
-That is, the RF power level you need to apply increases with temperature.
+That is, the electrical RF power level you need to apply increases with temperature.
 The wavelength also changes of course, but this isn't relevant non-WDM systems.
-In this case, the laser is only specified at 25 degrees, with the user expected to implement a TEC driver.
+In this case, the laser is only specified at 25 °C, with the user expected to implement a TEC driver and servo.

 Above we see the final laser module during assembly, but before switching to APC fiber.
 The TEC module was installed to the top right of the case.